DaleOrders/agent_strands_workshop/README.md

 Test by running

 ```
-curl -X POST "<API>" \
+curl -s -X POST "<API>" \
   -H "Content-Type: application/json" \
-  -d '{"prompt": "Plan a relaxing beach vacation in Australia for a family of four"}'
+  -d '{"prompt": "Plan a relaxing beach vacation in Australia for a family of four"}' \
+  | jq -r '.response'

 ```